Chetco, Oregon, US

 From Chetco Pass it's a 4+ mile hike down to the river and it's easy to get lost since it barren earth that was scarred by the Biscuit Fire.
 There is no obvious path down and a lot of options.
 Bring a map, use good judgement, and have plenty of time for a long, hard hike.

-If you are running this river when it is above fish flows, you will need to hike in on the Babyfoot Lake trail.
+If you are running this river when it is flowing enough to be good for hardshell kayaks, it is likely you will need to hike in on the Babyfoot Lake trail.

 Shuttle Directions: The best way to do shuttle is to track down “Bearfoot Brad” out of Gasquet.
 If you insist on setting shuttle for yourself, drive to the town of Brookings and head upstream along N Bank Chetco River Rd (784).
 Just under 16 miles up this road make a left on a gravel road just before the S Fork Chetco River Rd crosses the South Fork Chetco.
 This spur road ends shortly at the confluence of the South Fork and main Chetco rivers (the take out).
 An alternate take out that avoids the final two challenging rapids can be reached by crossing the bridge over the South Fork Chetco and taking an immediate left.
 Follow this road for 4.2 miles to a bridge over the Chetco River.